About the Institute for Women’s Policy Research

 - Identify and assess emerging research gaps in the field and potential innovations and opportunities for IWPR;

-- Work with research program directors to refine research and policy priorities and issue areas;
+- Work with researchers to refine research and policy priorities and issue areas;

 - Nurture and expand existing funding relationships and cultivate new sources–both project-based and unrestricted;